 Anat was one of the original participants in the pilot service program in 2008.
 In her teaching capacity, she has served as a Latin instructor, an Ultimate Frisbee coach, and an engaged mentor for many children.

-Anat is a researcher at Washington University in St. Louis.
+Anat is a law student at St. Louis University.
 She graduated from Wash U in 2015 with a degree in Mathematics, and she completed her Masters in Biostatistics in 2017.